Back

 And, of course, you must be in good standing without a criminal history, have no disciplinary actions against your medical license, or be under investigation.

-• Have graduated from an accredited medical school or a school listed in the International Medical Education Directory
+• Graduated from an accredited medical school or a school listed in the International Medical Education Directory

-• Have successfully completed ACGME- or AOA-accredited graduate medical education
+• Successfully completed ACGME- or AOA-accredited graduate medical education

-• Have passed each component of the USMLE, COMLEX-USA, or equivalent in no more than three attempts for each component
+• Passed each component of the USMLE, COMLEX-USA, or equivalent in no more than three attempts for each component

 • Hold a current specialty certification or time-unlimited certification by an ABMS or AOABOS board